GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_The_Grand_Book_Tour.md

     *   My father worked as as an executive and scientist / chemist for RKO entertainment New York, empire and Pepsi corporation in New York.
 In high school, I got to go on a special VIP attendance of Michael Jackson in Detroit, Motown music center of culture, for a concert when Pepsi (indoctrinating children https://www.youtube.com/watch?v=po0jY4WvCIc ) was integrated with his soda-pop pop music.
 I later worked in media systems for the Popular Culture museum... https://en.wikipedia.org/wiki/Museum_of_Pop_Culture

+&nbsp;

+&nbsp;

+# Pluribus is true POST-Interstellar 2014

+This is the first science fiction to truly grasp the metaphors of [Nolan Brother's POST-Interstellar 2014 science fiction story](/Interstellar_2014/Interstellar_2014_Lessons.md).

+Murph's bedroom, Murph's school.

+Pounding an entire BOOK SHELF.
+Carol creates entire BOOK SHELF stories.
+Volumes.
+Bible Thumping is one book, Cooper teaches Murph to thump on ENTIRE BOOKSHELVES.

+Everyone can now instantly learn knowledge.

+All languages are now merged, The Tower of Babel has been climbed now.
+The science fiction story of Torah Genesis 11:1 is now cracked for humanity by Kepler 22B message payload.
+All pass-**words**, all secrets, gone.
+John 1:1 broken.

+Carol being a pirate book author is a key.
+The entire hive is her fandom now, hanging on her every word.
+Helen's graduate school book work at Minute 22 of Episode One is key...
+And Carol has a Pirate Radio / Radio Shack buddy too... so it isn't just Pirate Book publishing, but also Pirate Radio tools. https://en.wikipedia.org/wiki/Pirate_radio

+Every person (We The People, Pale Blue Dot, All of Us, Pluribus) on Earth has the best practices and skills.
+This is about information systems.
+This is the most amazing technology in the cosmos.
+The ability to toss the entire Tree of Knowledge (science fiction story, Torah verse Genesis 2:9 metaphors) anywhere you need nearly instantly.

+* "I'm sorry to disappoint science fiction fans, but if information is preserved, there is no possibility of using black holes to travel to other universes.
+If you jump into a black hole, your mass energy will be returned to our universe but in a mangled form which contains the information about what you were like but in a state where it can not be easily recognized.
+It is like burning an encyclopedia.
+Information is not lost, if one keeps the smoke and the ashes.
+But it is difficult to read.
+In practice, it would be too difficult to re-build a macroscopic object like an encyclopedia that fell inside a black hole from information in the radiation, but the information preserving result is important for microscopic processes involving virtual black holes." - "Information Loss in Black Holes" (July 2005), Stephen William Hawking